 Flor is a Peruvian-American advocate for sexual and reproductive health, rights and justice.
 She currently serves as the Executive Director of TEACH, an organization that develops the next generation of diverse reproductive health champions through abortion training and mentorship.
 Flor has worked with a variety of international feminist organizations over the last 15 years.
 She spent 10 years at Fos Feminista, (formerly IPPF/WHR), engaging in intersectional advocacy with partners across Latin America to advance sexual and reproductive rights and justice, particularly comprehensive sexuality education.
 While at Fos Feminista, Flor developed and led, Mira Que Te Miro, a 25 country regional social monitoring initiative to track implementation of the Montevideo Consensus, in collaboration with eight other regional networks, two universities and over 100 local NGOs.
 Flor attended Cabrillo College, holds a BA in International Development Studies from UC Berkeley, and an MPA from Princeton.
 Flor was born in Peru and raised in Santa Cruz, California, and speaks English, Spanish, Portuguese and some French.

-Jen began her career in the reproductive health, rights, and justice movement in public policy at NARAL: Pro-Choice America, but quickly found her calling in the world of clinical abortion and pregnancy loss care, working for and with independent clinics, Planned Parenthood, and hospital-based providers.
-For nearly a decade at Cherry Hill Women’s Center, Jen was part of a team that defined quality abortion care throughout pregnancy.
-During this time, Jen was a founding board member of the Abortion Care Network, an organization created to support independent abortion providers.
-At Penn Medicine, Jen oversaw the Division of Complex Family Planning through growth and expansion in the region.
-As a consultant, Jen has worked with abortion clinics, research sites, and allied organizations across the country on operations and financial sustainability planning.
-Jen currently serves as the Executive Director of Preterm, the only non-profit independent abortion clinic in the state of Ohio.
+Jen began her career in the reproductive health, rights, and justice movement in public policy at NARAL: Pro-Choice America, but quickly found her calling in the world of clinical abortion and pregnancy loss care.
+For nearly a decade at Cherry Hill Women’s Center, Jen was part of a team that defined quality later abortion care, while also working actively in the local and national community to destigmatize abortion and increase access to care.
+During this time, Jen was a founding board member of the Abortion Care Network, an organization created to support the needs of independent abortion providers.
+As the Director of PEACE at the Hospital of the University of Pennsylvania, Jen oversaw the Fellowship in Complex Family Planning and the residency education program, training the next generation of abortion providers, including nurses and advanced practice clinicians, while growing and expanding clinical operations to additional hospital sites.
+Through her consulting practice and executive leadership, Jen develops plans for clinics and health care systems to build financial sustainability while implementing values-aligned, evidence-based practices.

 Jennifer Driver | Senior Director, Reproductive Rights, State Innovation Exchange